Hit and Run

 - They do not realize their obligation under Maryland law.

-- They do not realize that property was damaged as a result of a minor accident.
+- They do not realize that property was damaged as a result of the minor accident.

 - They are afraid of legal consequences from the accident.

 Of these reasons, fear is perhaps the greatest motivator.
 Maybe you were driving with a suspended license.
 Maybe you were drinking before the accident.
 Maybe your immigration status has you concerned about deportation.
 Regardless of the reason you left the scene of an accident, an aggressive attorney can provide skilled legal representation and thorough defense for your hit and run case.
-For an evaluation of your case, call attorney Mirriam Z. Seddiq, or contact an Ellicott City criminal lawyer if you are in the area.
+For an evaluation of your case, call us today to schedule a free consultation with one of our Maryland criminal attorneys.